Last updated on May 17, 2020 at 22:45

 Protein synthesis requires a lot of energy.
 In cases of calorie malnutrition (starvation) will therefore the protein synthesis also be impaired, while at the same time is protein breakdown favoured to provide energy.
 Protein-calorie malnutrition or protein-energy malnutrition is a term that describes two diseases that are caused by lack of dietary protein and/or energy (calories).
 These diseases are marasmus and kwashiorkor.

-Kwashiorkor develops on the basis of adequate carbohydrate consumption but decreased protein intake, leading to breakdown of bodily proteins.
+Kwashiorkor develops on the basis of adequate carbohydrate consumption but decreased protein intake.
 It typically affects small children in tropical countries.
 These children are retarded in growth, big-bellied from ascites and have swollen legs.
 They don’t bear signs of malnutrition, i.e. they’re not skinny.
-The liver is steatotic or cirrhotic due to decreased apolipoprotein production.
+The liver is steatotic or cirrhotic due to decreased apolipoprotein production caused by the protein deficiency.
 The skin is dry and dark.
 These children often also have mental retardation.

 Marasmus develops on the basis of calorie and protein deficiency.
 It typically affects children.
 Affected persons are emaciated (very skinny).
 They have very little muscle mass or subcutaneous fat.
 Oedema is not present.